How To Use The WordPress Classic Content Editor

-Tip #2 – Pasting Content From Microsoft Word
+Tip #3 – Pasting Content Into WordPress From Other Applications

-If you’re using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the editor will add a bunch of unwanted HTML code into your content, resulting in formatting errors.
+In earlier versions of WordPress, pasting content copied directly from Microsoft Word into the editor would add a bunch of unwanted HTML code into your content, resulting in formatting errors.

-WordPress now lets you paste content directly from Microsoft Word and other word processors.
-If you find that your content is not pasting cleanly, however, then try pasting it into your editor using the Paste as text button and format it afterwards.
+As new versions of WordPress are released, expect better integration of copied content with other applications.
+If you find that the source content has heavy formatting and is not pasting cleanly, try pasting it into your editor using the Paste as text button and then reformat your content afterward.

 Before removing formatting …